aeldelaney/crick-crack-the-krakens-back/README.md

     - The Kraken is colossal squid lurking about outside the base
     - It is attracted to light sources since there is little light in the depths of the ocean
     - At random intervals, the Kraken swims by and the player has to be careful to keep the lights off so as not to provoke it
+      - When the Kraken is near the base, all other creatures swimming around outside go away and stop making sounds
     - If the player has their light on near a window for more than [NUMBER OF SECONDS] seconds (idk maybe add some proximity factor as well), the Kraken is attracted back to the underwater base
     - When the Kraken is aggravated, it latches onto the base and makes it shake for [NUMBER OF SECONDS] seconds.
 This makes the base lose [PERCENTAGE]% structural integrity.
 During this time, the player must remain quiet and have no lights on for it to go away.
 If the player fails, the Kraken destroys the base
+    - Once the base reaches 0%, it collapses and the player dies
   3. Secondary: the creature
-    - The creature is some unknwon entity either created by the people on the base or discovered and experimented on -- who knows.
+    - The creature is some unknown entity either created by the people on the base or discovered and experimented on -- who knows.
 Either way, it's been set loose.
+    - It lurks around the base, moving slowly from area to area.
+If the creature is getting close to the player, they begin to notice signs of its presence: sounds, increasing anxiety levels
     - The creature is attracted by sound.
 If the player is over the sound threshold for more than [NUMBER OF SECONDS] seconds, then it is attracted
-    - When the creature is close, it can hear sound from any movement the player makes unless they are holding their breath
+    - When the creature is close, it can hear sound from any kind movement the player makes -- unless the player is holding their breath
-    - The creature is moves slower than the player, so to get away, the player must run far enough away such that their normal movements no longer alert the creature of their presence
+    - The creature moves slower than the player, so to get away, the player must run far enough away such that their normal movements no longer alert the creature of their presence

 ### Main Puzzles
 1. Find some document that tells you where x tool is